This is my prized collection of fast easy meals for busy days & lives.

 #4 BACON & EGGS or HAM & EGGS – I usually have some ham and bacon (from our pigs) thawed in the refrigerator and ready to fry.

 #5 PANCAKES- I have a fantastic pancake recipe that comes together in a couple minutes.
-Fry them in the skillet & serve with plenty of butter & syrup.
+Fry them in the skillet & serve with plenty of butter & douse in syrup.

 FAST & FURIOUS DINNERS